Retrodox/Background-Changer-App/README.md

 # Background-Changer-App
-A background changer app for windows using svelte and electron *IN PROGRESS*
+A background changer app for windows using svelte and electron Project is under construction